AudrisLocmelis/DSN/disaster_response_app/README.md

 # Disaster Response Pipeline Project

+### Summary:
+This is an interactive app for classifying a message text into several disaster response categories.
+The classification model is trained on _Figure Eight_ disaster response data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.